 From the Global Fund, more than 55 million US dollars have been mobilized in 2014-2019.
 In 2019-2022, the grant amount provided by the Global Fund to the country has been reduced twice and is USD 15.4 million.

-The State has been obliged to purchase the first line (full) and second-order medication (25%) of TB and AIDS.
+The State has been obliged to purchase the first line (full) and second-order medication (in 2018-50%, 75%-in 2019)) of TB and AIDS.

 Reduction of Global Fund financing is in proportion with increasing share of state funds on these programs to ensure continuity of services.
 The percentage share of state programs financing in 2014-2016 has significantly increased in the volume of financing of HIV infection and TB management programs and exceeded 70%.

-HIV prevention and screening measures for high risk groups with HIV infection increased significantly; the geographical coverage of these populations was expanded by the introducing of mobile outpatient services.
-(The 8 mobile outpatient car was purchased).
+HIV prevention and screening measures for high risk groups with HIV infection increased significantly; the geographical coverage of these populations was expanded by the introducing of mobile outpatient services (the 8 mobile outpatient car was purchased).

 The Georgian Antiretroviral therapy (ART) program was recognized by the international experts as one of the best in the region due to universal access to HIV treatment, high coverage of target populations and improved quality of the program interventions.
-As of December 1, 2017, there were 4033 patients on ART treatment.

 Georgia one of the first in the region started implementation of WHO “Treat ALL” strategy from December 2015, offering ART to all registered PLHIV (People Living with HIV/AIDS) despite their CD4 count.